FormTracker.io

 If a registration form takes more than 5 seconds to respond, visitors may leave before they sign up.
 Response-time monitoring shows slowdowns while registration is still open.

 Security controls can also affect registration submissions.
-OWASP's CSRF reference explains how request protections can block actions when tokens or trusted request signals are missing.
+Request protections, bot filters, and token checks can block actions when trusted request signals are missing or stale.

 How FormTracker works